Building Vision

 January 2025

-Veterinary Health and Education Complex topping out ceremony, December 2024.
+Veterinary Hospital and Education Complex topping out ceremony, December 2024.

 Renderings courtesy Clark & Enersen.